High School at Living Rock Academy

 Our course offerings also include cross-curricular studies and an extended travel program.
 Both programs allow our students to go beyond their textbooks and support our focus “to see it, touch it, live it, and make education real.”
 See both our cross-curricular and international studies pages for more information.

-In addition to our academic studies, we prepare our 11th and 12th-grade students to actively pursue opportunities in college choices and scholarships.
+In addition to our academic studies, we prepare our 11th and 12th-grade students to actively pursue opportunities for college choices and scholarships.
 Guidance and instruction for both college planning and career paths are gained through Forum classes and guidance counseling.

-At LRA, we also encourage our Juniors and Seniors to participate in our internship program.
+At LRA, we also encourage our juniors and seniors to participate in our internship program.
 Through internships, students gain experience and knowledge in career fields of their interest.
 These opportunities are valuable tools in planning for the future.

 4 Credits of English, Mathematics, Science, Social Studies, Bible

 - 3 years for Distinguished Level Diploma

 1 Credit of Fine Arts

 40 hours of Community Service per high school year at LRA

 Extracurricular academic activities are encouraged among the students.
 These activities are a means of promoting intellectual progress.
 As a member of the Texas Association of Private and Parochial Schools (TAPPS) and ACSI (Association of Christian Schools International), LRA will participate in academic, athletic, and fine arts competitions.
 TAPPS membership includes over 230 schools with approximately 32,000 students in grades 9-12 competing for District and State Championships.